 The importance of quality engineering has resurfaced as whole industries shift to remote operations while attempting to maintain the quality of their processes and products.

-As a result, as a Tester, SDET, QA Engineer, or any other role responsible for driving quality in your company, you may find that your day to day has been somewhat disrupted.
-You might be asking:
+As a Tester, SDET, QA Engineer, or any other role responsible for driving quality in your company, your day-to-day was likely disrupted.

-Before all this started, I happened to be already working fully remote at Auth0 (a fully globally distributed remote company), and I have worked remotely before in other companies as well.
+Before the pandemic, I already worked fully remote at Auth0 (a globally distributed remote company), and I have worked remotely before in other companies as well.

-The biggest generic advice I can give you, however, is to be prepared for the concept of asynchronous communication—you're often going to have to wait to interact, and you’ll need to learn to deal with that.
+The biggest generic advice I can give you is to be prepared for asynchronous communication—you'll often have to wait to interact, and you’ll need to learn to deal with that.

-Right now, people will have extra stress and pressure (children at home, improper office conditions at home, deaths or illnesses in the family, etc).
-Whether you are in a manager, lead, senior or junior role, it is crucial that you understand what is currently going on is not what normal looks like.
-We are currently going through the edge case (hopefully!), and as such, we need to be prepared to understand that it will require extra adaptation from us.
+During the pandemic, remote workers often had extra stress and pressure (children at home, improper office conditions at home, deaths or illnesses in the family, etc.).
+Whether you are in a manager, lead, senior, or junior role, it is crucial that you understand that what is currently going on is not what normal looks like.
+COVID was an edge case (hopefully!), and as such, it required extra adaptation from everyone.

-As a manager, show your direct reports that you understand that, and that you are there to help.
+As a manager, show your direct reports that you are there to help.
 As a tech lead or principal, give your team direction but show that you are human too, and they should feel safe to show vulnerability as well.
 And for the rest, don’t feel pressure to perform like you usually do – it’s understandable that things will slow down.

-Companies should acknowledge their teams’ velocities will go down, and remote work is not at fault here.
+Companies should acknowledge that their teams’ velocities will decrease and that remote work is not at fault here.
 These are unique circumstances.
-Remote work is actually the thing that’s keeping your company still being able to function, even if not at full speed.
+Remote work allows your company to function, even if not at full speed.

 Even if you’ve traditionally had a more manual quality role in your company, code reviews should already be on your radar.
 They are often an important part of the software development lifecycle and serve as a touchpoint where folks are forced to communicate with each other to improve code quality and prevent mistakes.

-In a remote situation, they are especially important, because they are a natural ritual that’s usually already in place, so it will be easy to enforce.
+In a remote situation, they are especially important because they are a natural ritual that’s usually already in place, so they will be easy to enforce.
 If used correctly, they will help you with those asynchronous communication problems I mentioned earlier.
+Leveraging the right quality engineering software can significantly enhance code review processes, streamlining communication and reducing errors before they occur.

 My Top Code Review Tips:

-- Get developers involved in reviewing automation code: it’s important that developers participate in the code review of automation/testing code.
+• Get developers involved in reviewing automation code: It’s important that developers participate in the automation/testing code review.
 This keeps their understanding of how the application is being tested up to date and helps enforce the same kind of code quality across all code;

 If you don’t have a strict code review process already, this is a great time to make the case for improving it.
 It’s a fundamental tool in a time where synchronous communication may be more difficult.